Baker overcomes adversity on road to state

 Baker knows about downers.

 His sophomore season ended at the first tournament at Jenks when he broke his foot.
-Cover 19 took care of his junior season.
+COVID-19 took care of his junior season.

 Those downers would not take away his love of the game and his spirit.